 Come near me, while I sing the ancient ways:”

 Yeats was elected an Irish senator in 1922, a post he filled until his retirement in 1928.
 He received the Nobel Prize in Literature in 1923.
 His acceptance of the role and its responsibilities had been foreshadowed (predicted) in his poems Responsibilities (1914).
 The outbreak of civil war in Ireland in 1922 had heightened his conviction that the artist must lead the way through art, rather than through politics.
 In December 1923, Yeats was awarded the Nobel Prize in Literature, and was determined to make the most of the occasion.
 Yeats used the occasion of his acceptance lecture at the Royal Academy of Sweden to present himself as a standard-bearer of Irish nationalism and Irish cultural independence.
 Yeats died in Roquebrune, France, on January 28, 1939, where he had retired there because of ill health.
 He had the lines of one of his poems engraved on his tombstone in Ireland: “Cast a cold eye / On life, on death. / Horseman, pass by!“

-At yovisto you can learn more about William Butler Yeats in the lecture of Yale Prof Langdon Hammer on Modern Poetry.
+At yovisto academic video search you can learn more about William Butler Yeats in the lecture of Yale Prof Langdon Hammer on Modern Poetry.

 References and Further Reading: